How Claude Skills turn chaotic AI prompts into actual AI employees

 It's like the difference between explaining a complex project to a random freelancer versus briefing someone who's worked with you for months.
 The specialized person already knows your quirks, your standards, and what success looks like for your specific situation.

-Why most people struggle with AI consistency
+Why do most people struggle with AI consistency?

-The secret to making Skills actually work
+What's the secret to making Skills actually work?

 Here's something most people miss: the key isn't just feeding Claude information – it's teaching it to think like the specific type of expert you need.